 Currently, our user manual is produced from a document in the Microsoft Word document.
 This makes it inconvenient to update a version of the manual that reflects the most recent versions.
 As a result, the manual tends to be updated all at once during a release and probably is not as good as it could otherwise be.
 Also, being able to read the manual off the web and not just in PDF format would be very convenient for users as well.

-#1 Updated by Christopher Brooks about 9 years ago
+#1 Updated by Christopher Brooks over 9 years ago

 I agree that making it easier for developers to update documentation is an

 excellent goal.
 However, it is fairly difficult to do and requires quite

 I'm not so sure wiki pages are the right solution because wiki pages heavily

 hyperlinked and dependent on being on-line.
 Edward Lee is working on a system